mhutchie/vscode-git-graph/README.md

 This extension contributes the following commands:

 * `git-graph.view`: Git Graph: View Git Graph

-## Coming Soon

-* Open the VSCode diff view for a file selected in the commit details view.

 ## Release Notes
 Detailed Release Notes are available [here](CHANGELOG.md).